 Taxpayers who receive an amount of the NMETO for both the 2012-13 and 2013-14 income years will then also be eligible to claim the full range of medical expenses (as defined currently) for the 2014-15 income year.

-(To claim the full amount of expenses in 2014, then a successful claim in the 2013 year is need, and making a successful claim in the 2013 and 2014 will then allow the Net Medical Expense Tax Offset to be claimed for the 2015 year.)
+(To claim the full amount of expenses in 2014, then a successful claim in the 2013 year is needed, and making a successful claim in the 2013 and 2014 will then allow the Net Medical Expense Tax Offset to be claimed for the 2015 year.)

 If you didn’t claim the Net Medical Expenses Tax Offset in 2013 or your expense didn’t include disability aids, attendant care or aged care, then you do not qualify for the tax offset.